Relativistic corrections for measuring Hubble's constant to 1% using stellar standard candles: Results

 Figure\,\ref{fig:Kofz_Cep+TRGB_allfilt} also hints at the interesting possibility of directly measuring \Kred\ at the longer redshift ranges by comparing distances to the same SN-host galaxies observed in filters with oppositely signed \kcorr s.
 While this will be extremely challenging for Cepheids, TRGB stars (right panel, Sec.\,\ref{res:TRGB}) may exhibit a difference of up to $\Delta \mu \approx 0.06$\,mag between the {\it JWST/NIRCAM} filters F200W and F150W.
 Directly detecting such a systematic chromatic dependence of measured distance modulus on $z$ would provide a direct confirmation of the relativistic effects associated with cosmic expansion.

 To compute the full relativistic distance bias, Eq.\,\ref{eq:deltaMuRel} adds to \Kred\ contributions by RLB and the Wesenheit slope-dependence on $z$.
 Figure\,\ref{fig:Kofz_Cep+TRGB_allfilt} illustrates the impact RLB for the example of the Wesenheit function $K\left(W_{\mathrm{H,VI}},z\right)$.
-Since RLB is achromatic, the offset between the two black (dashed and dotted) lines can also be added to each individual filter.
-For example, RLB would bring \Kred\ in F555W much closer to $0$, whereas it would tend to exacerbate the positively signed values of \Kred\ for longer-wavelength filters.
+RLB depends on the photometric filter due to the LL slope dependence on wavelength (steeper at longer wavelength).
+Hence, the offset applicable to other photometric filters differs in detail, but not in direction, since the LL slope is always negative.
+Thus, for all photometric filters, RLB would bring \Kred\ in F555W much closer to $0$, whereas it would tend to exacerbate the positively signed values of \Kred\ for longer-wavelength filters.